 Your wedding is a unique experience, but there are some things that every wedding spreadsheet should have, including:

-The Basics.
-There are a few expenses that every wedding planner needs to anticipate.
+- The basics: Every wedding planner needs to anticipate a few expenses.
 Make sure your wedding spreadsheet has areas to record the most basic features of every wedding, like your venue, attire, invitations, save-the-dates and catering.

 Our Picks for the Best Wedding Budget Templates